How to leave your California residency?

 • Expat tax obligations: U.S. citizens living abroad are still subject to U.S. tax laws.
 Understanding your tax obligations as an expat, including the Foreign Earned Income Exclusion, Foreign Tax Credit, and reporting foreign bank accounts, is crucial.

 • Healthcare arrangements: Healthcare systems vary significantly across the globe.
-Familiarizing yourself with the healthcare system of your new country, including any expat insurance policies, is key to ensuring your health and well-being.
+Familiarizing yourself with the healthcare system of your new country, including what insurance coverage you have as an expat (hint, Medicare doesn’t cover care you receive overseas), is key to ensuring your health and well-being.

 Financial adaptation:

-• Tax adaptation: The tax landscape in your new state or country could be a refreshing change, especially if you've chosen a state with no income tax like Florida, South Dakota, or Texas.
-Our guides on these states provide a comprehensive overview of the tax benefits and how to make the most of them.
+• Tax adaptation: The tax landscape in your new state or country could be a refreshing change, especially if you've chosen a state like Florida, South Dakota, or Texas, with no income tax.
+Our guides to these states provide a comprehensive overview of their tax benefits and how to make the most of them.
 For those moving abroad, understanding the tax treaty, if any, between the U.S. and your new country can offer significant tax advantages.

-• Budgeting: The financial circumstances of your new state or abroad could be vastly different from California.
-Drafting a new budget reflecting the cost of living in your new locale is a prudent step toward ensuring your financial stability.
+• Budgeting: The financial circumstances of your new state or country could be vastly different from California.
+Drafting a new budget reflecting the cost of living in your new locale is a prudent step toward ensuring your financial stability, even as your surroundings change.

 The regulatory rhythm of your new state or country could be a melody or a cacophony, depending on how well you adapt to it.
 The key is to understand, adapt, and integrate into the legal and financial framework of your new home, whether that's within the U.S. or on foreign soil.